awaregroup/IIALab/labs/Lab03.md

 ### 3.2 - Time Series Insights

 Click on Time Series Insights Environment and then 'Go To Environment' to view the user interface.
 The data can then be displayed here.
-You will return to this page to view the results of future lab exercises.
+Right now you won't see any data but you will return to this page to view the results of future lab exercises.

 ![](./media/3_8.png)